RobTrew/prelude-jxa/JS Prelude MD/zipWithLong.md

     // A list with the length of the *longer* of
     // xs and ys, defined by zipping with a
     // custom function, rather than with the
-    // default tuple constructor, and simply
+    // default tuple constructor.
-    // appending any unpaired values.
+    // Any unpaired values, where list lengths differ,
+    // are simply appended.
     const go = xs =>
         ys => 0 < xs.length ? (
             0 < ys.length ? (